mysterious-coding/base_entranced/README.md

 Mapmakers can set the new `forceOnNpcs` key in `worldspawn` to 1-3, which forces the server to execute `/g_forceOnNpcs` to a desired number.
 If set, this cvar overrides `victimOfForce` for all NPCs on the map.
 If this key is not set, it will default to 0 (no force on NPCs - basejka setting).

 Mapmakers can set the new `siegeRespawn` key in `worldspawn`, which forces the server to execute `/g_siegeRespawn` to a desired number.
-If this key is not set, it will default to 20 (JK3 default).
+If this key is not set, it will default to 20 (base JKA default).

 Mapmakers can set the new `siegeTeamSwitch` key in `worldspawn`, which forces the server to execute `/g_siegeTeamSwitch` to a desired number.
-If this key is not set, it will default to 1 (JK3 default).
+If this key is not set, it will default to 1 (base JKA default).

 Mapmakers can set the new `mapversion` key in `worldspawn`, which can be used in conjunction with custom base_entranced code to alter certain things for each map version (for example, if you move the map in a new update, you can automatically adjust anti-spam or any other custom features present in the mod that depend on coordinates).
 If you don't know what this means, ignore it.